I talk to people who are enthusiastic about passive real estate investing all the time.

 And that peace of mind grows when you understand the tax savings that come with passive investments.

 Years ago, the government tried its hand at public housing.
-Unfortunately, they failed.
-Therefore, they turned to the private sector.
+Unfortunately, it failed, so it turned to the private sector.

-To incentivize investors to provide housing for others, the government began offering tax breaks.
+The government began offering tax breaks to encourage investors to provide housing for others.
 The cornerstone of those tax breaks is depreciation.

 Depreciation, accelerated depreciation, and bonus depreciation allow investors to take the cash flow from their properties while deferring taxation.